by Natalie Finn | Sun., Sep. 8, 2019 7:00 AM

 "He really struggled with thoughts about Meaning, Life, Happiness.
 He could not go on any longer.
 He wanted to find peace.
 Tim was not made for the business machine he found himself in; he was a sensitive guy who loved his fans but shunned the spotlight."

-"WE ALL REACH A POINT IN OUR LIVES AND CAREERS WHERE WE UNDERSTAND WHAT MATTERS THE MOST TO US," read the last statement on Avicii's website.
+"WE ALL REACH A POINT IN OUR LIVES AND CAREERS WHERE WE UNDERSTAND WHAT MATTERS THE MOST TO US," read the last statement posted on Avicii's website before he died.